drewxs/coversy/client/README.md

 ### Configuration

-Include the client .env file in the src directory.
+Include the client .env file in /client.

 ### Development